Panzanella with crunchy garlic bread, fresh garden veggies, creamy avocado, and an amazing dressing. It’s everything you want in a summer salad!

 Instructions

-- Dressing: Meanwhile, add all the dressing ingredients to a wide-mouth jar.
-Add salt and pepper to taste.
-(I add 1/8 teaspoon salt and 1/4 teaspoon pepper, but adjust to preference.)
-Shake dressing to combine and place in the fridge to chill while preparing the rest of the ingredients.
-Shake well right before pouring over the salad.
+- Dressing: Add all dressing ingredients to a jar.
+Add salt and pepper to taste (I use 1/8 tsp salt and 1/4 tsp pepper).
+Shake well to combine, then chill in the fridge while prepping the rest.
+Shake again before using.

 Video